-Like any Master's programme, the MA in Intercultural Communication formally qualifies students for entry into a doctoral programme at a South African university.
+Like any Master's programme, the successful completion of the MA in Intercultural Communication formally qualifies students for entry into a doctoral programme at a South African university.
 The Department itself also offers such a programme.
 Various prominent foreign universities are also eager to admit to their doctoral programmes students who have done well in this MA programme.